AnySoftKeyboard/AnySoftKeyboard/addons/CONTRIBUTING.md

     * `klingon/apk/src/main/res/mipmap-*/ic_launcher.png`
     * `klingon/apk/src/main/play/listings/en-US/graphics/feature-graphic/pack_store_feature_graphics.png`
     * `klingon/apk/src/main/play/listings/en-US/graphics/icon/pack_store_icon.png`
 1. Edit the keyboard layouts to your language, remove what's not needed, and add new ones if you need.
-Make sure the names of the layouts include you pack-name (klingon).
+Make sure the names of the layouts include your pack-name (klingon).
 1. Edit `klingon_keyboards.xml`.
 For each of the layouts you want in your pack (the layouts you created in the previous step):
     * Generate a new [GUID](https://www.guidgenerator.com/).
     * Set the locale value at `defaultDictionaryLocale` to match the value you used in `klingon_dictionaries.xml`.